History of special relativity: Minkowski's spacetime

 Poincaré's attempt of a four-dimensional reformulation of the new mechanics was not continued by himself, so it was Hermann Minkowski (1907), who worked out the consequences of that notion (other contributions were made by Roberto Marcolongo (1906) and Richard Hargreaves (1908)).
-This was based on the work of many mathematicians of the 19th century like Arthur Cayley, Felix Klein, or William Kingdon Clifford, who contributed to group theory, invariant theory and projective geometry, formulating concepts such as the Cayley–Klein metric or the hyperboloid model in which the interval $x_{1}^{2}+x_{2}^{2}+x_{3}^{2}-x_{4}^{2}$ and its invariance was defined in terms of hyperbolic geometry.
+This was based on the work of many mathematicians of the 19th century like Arthur Cayley, Felix Klein, or William Kingdon Clifford, who contributed to group theory, invariant theory and projective geometry, formulating concepts such as the Cayley–Klein metric or the hyperboloid model in which the interval $x_1^2+x_2^2+x_3^2-x_4^2$ and its invariance was defined in terms of hyperbolic geometry.
 Using similar methods, Minkowski succeeded in formulating a geometrical interpretation of the Lorentz transformation.
-He completed, for example, the concept of four vectors; he created the Minkowski diagram for the depiction of spacetime; he was the first to use expressions like world line, proper time, Lorentz invariance/covariance, etc.; and most notably he presented a four-dimensional formulation of electrodynamics.
+He completed, for example, the concept of four vectors; he created the Minkowski diagram for the depiction of spacetime; he was the first to use expressions like world line, proper time, Lorentz invariance and covariance, and so on; and most notably he presented a four-dimensional formulation of electrodynamics.
 Similar to Poincaré he tried to formulate a Lorentz-invariant law of gravity, but that work was subsequently superseded by Einstein's elaborations on gravitation.

 In 1907 Minkowski named four predecessors who contributed to the formulation of the relativity principle: Lorentz, Einstein, Poincaré and Planck.
-And in his famous lecture Space and Time (1908) he mentioned Voigt, Lorentz and Einstein.
+And in his famous lecture "Space and Time" (1908) he mentioned Voigt, Lorentz and Einstein.
 Minkowski himself considered Einstein's theory as a generalization of Lorentz's and credited Einstein for completely stating the relativity of time, but he criticized his predecessors for not fully developing the relativity of space.
 However, modern historians of science argue that Minkowski's claim for priority was unjustified, because Minkowski (like Wien or Abraham) adhered to the electromagnetic world picture and apparently did not fully understand the difference between Lorentz's electron theory and Einstein's kinematics.
 In 1908, Einstein and Laub rejected the four-dimensional electrodynamics of Minkowski as overly complicated "learned superfluousness" and published a "more elementary", non-four-dimensional derivation of the basic equations for moving bodies.
-But it was Minkowski's geometric model that (a) showed that the special relativity is a complete and internally self-consistent theory, (b) added the Lorentz invariant proper time interval (which accounts for the actual readings shown by moving clocks), and (c) served as a basis for further development of relativity.
+But it was Minkowski's geometric model that showed that the special relativity is a complete and internally self-consistent theory, that added the Lorentz invariant proper time interval (which accounts for the actual readings shown by moving clocks), and that served as a basis for further development of relativity.
 Eventually, Einstein (1912) recognized the importance of Minkowski's geometric spacetime model and used it as the basis for his work on the foundations of general relativity.